 Fancy retiring the pub habit for the weekend and heading out into the glorious landscapes God’s Own Country has to offer?
-We’ve rounded up the top, easy walks to try in Yorkshire – all providing spectacular views of the iconic Yorkshire countryside.
+We’ve rounded up the best walks in Yorkshire – all providing spectacular views of the iconic Yorkshire countryside.

 1. River Swale, Swaledale